 Amount limited by Appropriation Act: The amount of an MCOA is limited to a set amount of New Zealand dollars specified in an Appropriation Act.
 The amount of expense that can be incurred in relation to each component output class is flexible within the total amount of the MCOA, although expenses must be separately forecast and reported for each individual class in the Estimates, Information Supporting the Estimates and the department's annual report.

-Typical application: An MCOA is used where it is appropriate to give the responsible Minister or department ongoing discretion over the output mix across two or more classes of outputs.
+Typical application: An MCOA is used where it is appropriate to give the Minister or department ongoing discretion over the output mix across two or more classes of outputs.
 Such discretion will most commonly be sought where the output classes contribute to a common outcome, or use a common or closely related set of inputs or processes, and the circumstances that determine the appropriate output choice or mix are likely to vary during the appropriation period.

 Revenue-Dependent Appropriations (RDA)